Mellit7/Smartthings-SqueezeBox-Control/Player Setup.md

 ### **Player Options Instructions**

-**Voice for Speech** Select a voice to use with the speak command if you don't like the defaul of Salli
+**Voice for Speech** Select a voice to use with the speak command if you don't like the default of Salli

 **Volume for Speech** Select a volume that the speak command will use.
 Volume wil be changed for speech event, and then restored to previous value.
 This comes in handy if you are using Chromecast devices such as a Google Home.